 - Sew buttons and sew rips in seams.

 - Simple first aid.

-- Take care of younger siblings with parent in house.
+- Take care of younger siblings with a parent at home.

 - Wait on guests.